Indinavir: History

 In January 1992, researchers synthesized indinavir sulfate (Crixivan), which was assigned compound number L-735,524.
 They started to test L-735,524 on animals a couple months later and found that it was safe for animals.
 Consequently, the company decided that it was safe to start human trials on September of the same year.
+Bruce D. Dorsey, James P. Guare, Joseph P. Vacca, M. Katherine Holloway and Randall W. Hungate were named inventors of the year by the Intellectual Property Owners for Crixivan.

-The Food and Drug Administration (FDA) approved indinavir on March, 1996, making it the eighth antiretroviral drug approved.
+The Food and Drug Administration (FDA) approved indinavir in March 1996, making it the eighth antiretroviral drug approved.
 It was first given its blessing by the FDA on March 1 then approved merely 42 days after the company filed the drug to the FDA.
 A major reason for this fast approval was the presentation Merck gave to the committee with results from Study 035 (see below).
 The fact that they had fast approval ran into trouble with groups like Treatment Action Group who thought that accelerated drug approval was not beneficial for people infected with HIV/AIDS.

 From then on, indinavir used with dual NRTIs set a new standard for treatment of HIV/AIDS.
 Protease inhibitors changed the nature of AIDS from a terminal illness to a somewhat manageable one.
 It significantly increased life expectancies and decreased noticeable symptoms from infectious diseases that were the result of a weakened immune system from the virus.
 Currently, it is being replaced by newer drugs that are more convenient to take, less likely to promote virus resistance, and less toxic, such as darunavir or atazanavir.